jeremysolarz/mtls-in-asm-via-egress-ingress-gateway/README.md

 gateway.

 ## Before you begin

+ - It is best to use a fresh project, especially to test this solution.
+This will simplify cleanup procedure as well.
+   (delete the project once you are done).
  - If you use your local machine
    - Install and initialize the [Cloud SDK](https://cloud.google.com/sdk/docs/quickstarts) (the gcloud command-line tool).
    - Install `git` command line tool.